-This paper mainly aimed to examine the determinants of dividend payout policies of selected listed firms in the Dar Es Salaam Stock Exchange using a data set covering the period between 2008 and 2017.
-According to the empirical results, both leverage and firm growth have a statistically significant negative relationship with corporate dividend payout, while firm size, profitability, and previous year dividend all have positive statistically significant relationships with dividend payout ratio.
+This paper mainly aimed at examining the determinants of dividend payout policy of selected listed firms in DSE using a data set covering a period between 2008 and 2017.
+According to the empirical results, both leverage and firm growth have a statistically significant negatively relationship with corporate dividend payout while firm size, profitability, and previous year dividend all have positive statistically significant relationship with dividend payout ratio.

-The positive relationship between profitability and dividend payout suggests that highly profitable firms will have greater ability to pay dividends-this is generally consistent with a theoretical position manifested by Lintner (1956).
-Similarly, a positive relationship between a firm's growth opportunity and dividend payout can be explained with the help of signaling theory.
-In fact, since these firms have positive expectations about the future, they may increase their dividend payments, and exhibit indicative information to their shareholders about their optimistic expectations.
-Likewise, the results may be due to the possibility that firms with high investment opportunities may have easy access to other external financing options, and do not highly depend on internal financing for future investment.
+The positive relationship between profitability and dividend payout suggests that highly profitable firms will have greater ability to pay dividends, and this is generally consistent with a theoretical position manifested by Lintner (1956).
+Similarly, a positive relationship between firm's growth opportunity and dividend payout can be explained with the help of signaling theory.
+In fact, since these firms have positive expectations about the future, they may increase their dividend payments and exhibit indicative information to their shareholders about their optimistic expectations.
+Likewise, the result may be due to the possibility that firms with high investment opportunities may have easy access to other external financing options, and do not highly depend on internal financing for future investment.

 Regarding the firm size, the results show that large firms pay higher dividends.
-The paper concludes that large firms have better access and easier cheaper ways of raising funds compared to small firms; therefore, other things remain the same, large firms are more likely to afford paying higher dividends to shareholders.
+The paper concludes that large firms have better access and easier cheaper way of raising funds compared to small firms; therefore, other things remain the same, large firms are more likely to afford paying higher dividend to shareholders.

 The paper also reveals a negative relationship between leverage and corporate dividend payout, which means that firms with heavy debt in their capital structures tend to consider servicing their debt obligations as the top priority over dividend payments.
-Since the firm's focal priority is to paying debt, the amount of money that would be distributed to shareholders as dividends would depend on the balance available after honoring debt obligations.
+Since the firms' focal priority is to pay debts, the amount of money which would be distributed to shareholders as dividends will depend on the balance available after honoring debt obligations.

 The empirical analysis of this paper also shows that the previous year's dividend payout has a positive and significant relationship with the current dividend.
-This relationship is consistent with dividend smoothing hypothesis, which implies that companies increase their dividend payout ratios based on the previous dividends paid to their shareholders, and they become reluctant to reduce the level of dividends previously paid, especially when they have forecasted future cash-flow growth.
+This relationship is consistent with dividend smoothing hypothesis which implies that companies increase their dividend payout ratios based on the previous dividends they paid to their shareholders, and they become reluctant to reduce the level of dividend previously paid especially when they have forecasted the future cashflow growth.

-While the paper has earmarked the factors that affect corporate managers' decisions on dividend policy, corporate managers are advised to observe the following; First, to consider preferences of investors toward developing corporate dividend policy, because they are the core beneficiaries of the policy.
-Second, to strive paying dividends whenever economically viable because it signals the firm's positive reputation-and most shareholders believe so much in the bird in-hand theory for dividends.
-Third, although borrowing is considered a control tool for agency-related problems, managers are advised to limit excessive borrowing, as this may put the firm in financial meltdown.
+While the paper has earmarked the factors, which affect corporate managers' decision on dividend policy, corporate managers are advised to observe the following; first, to consider preferences of investors toward developing corporate dividend policy because they are the core beneficiaries of the policy; second, to strive paying dividend whenever economically viable because it signals firm's positive reputation, and most shareholders believe so much on bird inhand theory of dividend; third, although borrowing is considered as a control tool for agency-related problems, managers are advised to limit excessive borrowing as this may put the firm in financial melt-down.